geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Manage_Admin_Delegation.md

 25. In the **Active users** list, select the **key (Reset a password)** icon for **Allan Deyoung**.

 26. In the **Reset password** window for Allan, select the **Let me create the password** option, and then enter **P@$$w0rd** in the **Password** field.
-If necessary, select the **Require this user to change their password when they first sign in** checkbox so that it displays a checkmark.
+If necessary, select the **Require this user to change their password when they first sign in** check box so that it displays a check mark.

 27. Select **Reset**.<br/>

 28. On the **Reset password** window, you should receive a message indicating the password was successfully reset.
-Select the **Send password in email** checkbox.
+Select the **Send password in email** check box.
 This displays an **Email the new password to the following recipients** field, which displays Lynne Robbins' email address.
 Since you also want to email this temporary password to Allan, you should enter Allan's email address following Lynne's.
 If you enter multiple email addresses, they must be separated by a semicolon and a space, so enter a semicolon and a space following Lynne's email address, enter Allan's email address of **AllanD@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider), and then select **Send email and close**.

 29. Management has recently discovered that Nestor Wilke’s username may have been compromised.
 As a result, Lynne has been asked to block Nestor’s account so that no one can sign in with his username until management is able to determine the extent of the issue.
 In the **Active users** list, select the circle to the left of **Nestor Wilke’s** name (do NOT select Nestor’s name itself).